 The First and Great Commandment

-Hear, O Israel: Yahuah our God is one Yahuah: And thou shalt love Yahuah thy God with all thine heart, and with all thy soul, and with all thy might.
+Hear, O Israel: the LORD is our God, the LORD only: And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.

 — Deuteronomy 6:4-5